NCERT Book Solutions Class 7 Social and Political Life – II Chapter 2

 2. What are the different ways through which the government can take steps to provide healthcare to all?
 Discuss

-Solution: The government can take the following steps in providing basic healthcare for its citizens
+Solution: The government can take the following steps in providing basic healthcare to its citizens

 - As in the case of the Kerala government, state governments can empower local panchayats by funding them, in the process making them a self-reliant healthcare unit.